Allerdest, Levocetirizine

 This medicine is also good for people who have allergic rhinitis, which is an allergy that happens when you breathe in things like pollen, pet hair, mold, or dust mites.
 It helps reduce the irritation in your nose and makes you feel better.

-Lots of people find that their symptoms are well controlled when they take their medication just once a day.
-This makes it easier for them to stick to their treatment plan and fit it into their daily routine, which is really convenient.
+Lots of people find that their symptoms are well managed when they take their medication just once a day.
+This makes it easier for them to stick to their treatment plan and fit it into their daily routine.

 Duration of Action and Onset of Relief